-For these sins-especially the homosexual cravings-God rained down "brimstone and fire from the LORD out of heaven" (Genesis 19:24).
-The Scripture is precisely clear: Vengeance belongs to God (Romans 12:19), and He made Himself absolutely clear about His view of widespread fornication and homosexual behavior.
-This example is a sobering warning for those societies who promote such lifestyles.
+For these sins God rained down "brimstone and fire from the LORD out of heaven" (Genesis 19:24).
+The Scripture is precisely clear: vengeance belongs to God (Romans 12:19), and He made Himself absolutely clear about His view of widespread fornication and homosexual behavior.
+This example is a sobering warning for those societies that promote such lifestyles.
 HMM III

-Wednesday, April 3 Knowing and Trusting
+Knowing and Trusting